Seasickness Can Really Ruin Your Phuket Dive Trip

-Fortunately throughout the Phuket diving high season we’re blessed with generally flat seas but around the beginning of May we start to get a swell come in from the open ocean.
+How do I avoid seasickness is a question we often get asked.
+Fortunately throughout the Phuket diving high season we’re blessed with generally flat seas.
+Around the beginning of May we start to get a swell come in from the open ocean.
 Although for most this has little impact on your dive day, for those who get seasick it can be horrible but there are ways to avoid it.

 What Causes Seasickness

-Not going to go too far into the science but essentially you’re brain is being confused.
-With intentional movement (walking, running etc) all your senses are aligned and your body adjusts naturally but when your on a boat your eyes may have a static view (especially when inside) but your body is sensing movement either up and down or side to side, your brain is basically not in sync with your body and can’t balance efficiently.
-The conflict between the inputs is thought to cause the nausea.
+Not going to go too far into the science but essentially your brain is being confused.
+With intentional movement (walking, running etc) all your senses are aligned and your body adjusts naturally.
+When you’re on a boat your eyes may have a static view (especially when inside) but your body is sensing movement either up and down or side to side.
+Your brain is basically not in sync with your body and can’t balance efficiently.
+The conflict between the inputs is thought to cause seasickness.

 What Not To Do